chrisstoy/mockingbird/design/mockingbird-requirements.md

 ### User Page

-- Must display a Feed containing only the Posts from the User
+- Must display a Feed containing only the Posts made by the User

 ### Feed

-- The Feed must display a list of Posts
+- The Feed must display a list of Posts created by the User and the User's friends
 - The Feed must provide a way to filter which Posts are displayed
 - The Feed must provide a way for the current User to create a new Post